frouo/lembot-public-website/blog/index_/2021-12-06_add-the-campaign-name-in-your-export.md

 tag: "how to"
 ---

-# How to add the campaign name in your export
+# Add the campaign name in your export

 With lembot you can add the campaign name in your export.